 - Authentication: Protects against impersonation by requiring web server proof of identity.

-Enabling SSL may also help more visitors find your site.
-In 2014, Google announced that SSL-secured websites would potentially enjoy a rankings boost in their search results.
+Enabling SSL may help your site load faster, as Squarespace uses HTTP/2 for SSL-enabled sites.
+It may also help more visitors find your site: in 2014, Google announced that SSL-secured websites would potentially enjoy a rankings boost in their search results.

 How Squarespace uses SSL